Sent: Monday, July 29, 2013 1:59 AM

 No problem, especially when you lead me to something I didn’t know.

-cush recipes are not exactly fried.
-You just saute the onions, then add the cornbread crumbs and a little water and sort of stew
+of these cush recipes are not exactly fried.
+You just saute the onions, then add the cornbread crumbs and a little water and

 One reference said that this dish began with the Indians, who passed it on to the Cajuns in Louisiana.